-We are going to have a sporting event suitable for all ladies and gentlemen.
+We are having a sporting event suitable for all ladies and gentlemen.
 Perfect for everyone playing at home, at work on your breaks or even in the classroom for budding railroad planners.

-The object of the game is to make better use of Amtrak rolling stock assets – passenger cars and locomotives – by improving service to attract new passengers and increase revenues.
+The object of the game is to make better use of Amtrak CEO Stephen Gardner’s rolling stock assets – passenger cars and locomotives – by improving service to attract new passengers and increase revenues.
+Here are the rules:

 • All of this will have to be accomplished without a need for host railroads to impose large fees for upgrading infrastructure to manage the new expansions.

 • The expansion should also have minimal impact on the need for using extra equipment which may currently be held in the reserve fleet or sidelined wrecked equipment which may be restored.

 • The biggest additional expense will be train mile costs.
 Train mile costs are defined as what the host railroad charges Amtrak to allow a train to move one mile over its tracks.